vchiang18/coopcart/journals/joshua_yu.md

+1/26/2024
+- completed issues assigned to me regarding endpoints for requests and models
+- starting on protecting endpoints
+- starting on backend auth
+- starting on creating unit tests

 1/19/2024
 - finalized which database to use and ended up deciding upon SQL
 - created all of our tables and had the migrations completed